mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 Inside, the station feels like the economy model of a newly purchased handcomp.
-The walls are freshly brushed aluminium, the steel grating still has its mould lines and the ceramic ceilings are still bright white.
+The walls are freshly brushed aluminium, the steel grating still has its mold lines and the ceramic ceilings are still bright white.
 It all lacks the cosmetic wear exhibited by most space stations.
 This is in stark contrast to everything else on New, where a high-quality but broken-in saddle earns a respectful nod.